keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 The first-time rig builder will be understandably eager to get the graphics cards and risers installed, and who'd blame them?
 In practice, if you're building with a mixture of new and second-hand parts (or even if not), it may not make much sense to start unboxing the GPUs until you have a working rig onto which to install them.
 You may also find it quicker and easier to install operating system(s) and driver(s) without multiple GPUs connected.

 For the same reason, I prefer to leave issues of the physical rig layout open-ended until the rig is working.
-Photos abound of neatly-framed rigs with GPUs lined up a couple of inches apart; my Sapphire Nitros vent hot air through the top of the cards as well as the ends, so 6 cards in a row means quite a temperature gradient as one heats up the next.
+Photos abound of neatly-framed rigs with GPUs lined up a couple of inches apart; my Sapphire Nitros vent hot air through the top of the cards as well as the ends, so 6 cards in a row means quite a temperature gradient as one card heats up the next.
+Many ways to handle that later.
 So, let's crack on with getting the machine ready.

-### Prepare your environment to set up a new machine
+### Prepare your working environment to set up a new machine

 Though the rig will eventually run headless, we'll need keyboard, video and mouse whilst configuring UEFI and installing an operating system, as well as network and power connections.
 At this stage, what we're looking to do is to test that what we've done works and that we can reach and configure the UEFI interface.